tibeal/fieloelrmassupdate/FieloPRP/ProductFlexibility.md

 Save the changes in both Page Settings.

-Now you should be able to see and create new invoices with the new product object! :simple_smile:
+Now you should be able to see and create new invoices with the new product object! :smile:

 **Example**: